-Although law schools do not require specific majors for admission, CUC's Criminal Justice major is designed for student particularly interested in careers in law, law enforcement, corrections or social justice.
-The Criminal Justice major helps students understand legal institutions and issues faced by America's legal and justice professionals.
-It is flexible and interdisciplinary, combining courses in political science, sociology, philosophy, psychology and social work.
+Although law schools do not require specific majors for admission, CUC's criminal justice major is designed for students particularly interested in careers in law, law enforcement, corrections or social justice.
+The criminal justice major helps students understand legal institutions and issues faced by America's legal and justice professionals.
+Criminal justice now offers a certification in policing.